-- 47. If the First Nation has a loan from the First Nations Finance Authority that is secured by other revenues, the Director of Finance and Administration must - (a) account for all other revenues of the First Nation separately from other moneys of the First Nation, and - (b) provide the First Nations Finance Authority or the FMB, on its request, with accounting information respecting the other revenues.
+- 47. If the First Nation has a loan from the First Nations Finance Authority that is secured by other revenues, the director of finance must - (a) account for all other revenues of the First Nation separately from other moneys of the First Nation, and - (b) provide the First Nations Finance Authority or the FMB, on its request, with accounting information respecting the other revenues.